 Canada is one of several countries that have recently reformed their legislation in response to public concern over corporate liability for health and safety related incidents.
 The Australian Federal Criminal Code Act, 1995 is similar to C-45; it also uses identification as a means of establishing organisational liability.
 Prosecutors can demonstrate corporate involvement in a criminal act by showing that a 'high managerial agent' carried out that act.
 The Federal Criminal Code covers both intention and negligence.
-However, it goes further than the principle of identification because 'intention, knowledge or recklessness' can be also attributed where a corporate culture.
-Organisations are also liable if they fail to create and maintain a corporate culture to ensure compliance.
+However, it goes further than the principle of identification because 'intention, knowledge or recklessness' can be also attributed where there are weaknesses in corporate culture.
+Organisations are liable if they fail to create and maintain a corporate culture to ensure compliance.
 This is an important departure from C-45, which takes a more relativist approach by comparing behaviour to that of similar organisations.
 In contrast, the Australian Federal Code explicitly defines corporate culture to be 'an attitude, policy, rule, course of conduct or practice existing within the body corporate generally or in the part of the body corporate in which the relevant activities takes place'.

-Public and political attitudes to this corporate manslaughter legislation were strongly affected by subsequent adverse events.
-The September 1998 explosion at ESSO's Longford gas plant in Victoria killed two employees.
-This accident amplified existing concerns over the number of workplace incidents and a number of states considered extending existing legislation.
-Australian Federal Government legislation only applies to Commonwealth employers.
-Each State or Territory regulates the safety of private sector employees and their employees.
+Public and political attitudes to the existing corporate manslaughter legislation were strongly affected by several major accidents.
+In particular, the explosion at ESSO's Longford gas plant in Victoria amplified concerns over the number of workplace incidents.
+Several states considered extending existing legislation.
 During November 2003, the Australian Capital Territory (ACT) became the first jurisdiction to pass legislation creating the offence of Industrial Manslaughter under part 2A of the Crimes Act 1900; Crimes (Industrial Manslaughter) Amendment Act.
 This provided for a maximum penalty of \$1.25 million for companies.
 Individuals can be faced with fines of up to \$250,000 or imprisonment for 25 years or both.
 Courts can also require that an organization undertakes community projects with a cost of \$5 million.